quantum-tinkerer/pymablock/paper/algorithms.md

 $U^\dagger$, $H$, and $U$.

 For brevity we use a single first order perturbation $H_1$ throughout this document.
-The generalization to multiple perturbations is straightforward.
+The generalization to multiple perturbations is follows naturally by including more indices.

 **The result of this procedure is a perturbative series of the transformed block-diagonal Hamiltonian.**